joseph-abell/josephabell/content/blog/c-sharp-mvc-refresher/index.md

 All the following references to code are using [this url](https://github.com/gerbilsinspace/mvc-refresher/tree/master/mvc-refresher) as the relative path.

+Here are my notes on how the MVC .NET app hangs together.
+Odds are, this is probably wrong in a few ways, but this is what I have.

 ## ./Program.cs

 Program is the starting point of the app.